-such networks are reinforced by the more popular job-search literature.
-Jobseeking guides routinely emphasize the exploitation of informal contacts.
+In practice, firms search for workers through formal means, such as advertisements, and through informal networks of contacts and referrals.
+We interpret a strategy of searching only for greens as the cultivation of a network that involves primarily greens.
+The importance of firms pursuing potential workers through networks of contacts should not be underestimated.
+Formal studies emphasizing such networks are reinforced by the more popular job-search literature.6 Job-seeking guides routinely emphasize the exploitation of informal contacts.
 Anecdotes concerning the importance of the "old boy network" are reinforced by popular claims that most jobs are obtained with employers where the new worker already has a personal acquaintance.